This year, have beer with the bird.

 4-6 22-ounce bottles of Porter or Stout beer (depending on turkey size)*

 3 tablespoons extra-virgin olive oil

-*Less beer can be used and water and barley malt extract can be substituted – approximately 2 cups (or more) water depending on amount of beer used and 1 ½ cups barley malt extract
+*Less beer can be used and water and barley malt extract can be substituted – approximately 2 cups (or more) water depending on the amount of beer used and 1 ½ cups barley malt extract

 Use a new 5-gallon plastic bucket and add salt.
 Mix in beer slowly (or water and malt extract).
-If you want to cut down on the beer, use a plastic bag to reduce the volume and keep the turkey surrounded with the beer brine.
+If you want to cut down on the beer, use a plastic bag to reduce the volume and keep the turkey surrounded by the beer brine.
 Press out any air and seal bag.
 Chill turkey in beer brine for 16 to 24 hours.
 Make sure it stays cold.

 If your bird is not covered all the way add a little more salted beer, you can place a heavy non-metallic bowl or something on it to keep it in the beer brine, cover bucket with the lid or wrap.